e271828e/Flight.jl/docs/notes/design/framework_spec.md

 surface partition; baked once at run start, with no per-port "GUI-controlled" marking anywhere ([§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)).

-**device** — any attached participant in the periphery, under one authoring contract (`init!`/`loop`/`shutdown!`, optional `unblock!` and `needs_calling_task`) and one handle; input-only and output-only are degenerate uses, and the GUI is an ordinary device ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)).
+**device** — any attached participant in the periphery: a subtype of `AbstractDevice` under one authoring contract (`init!`/`loop`/`shutdown!`, optional `unblock!` and `needs_calling_task`) and one handle; input-only and output-only are degenerate uses, and the GUI is an ordinary device ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)).